Visual Resource Center

 Student Work Opportunities

 Art and Art History students are welcome to apply for work study positions within the Department.
 They may work as an aid to Studio Art professors, or obtain a position as a Art Lab Technician in the Visual Resource Center.
-Students gain real world experience working on our web page, photographing images for the department, cataloguing images of artwork or aiding Art History professors in their research and writing projects.
+Students gain real world experience working on our web page, photographing images for the department, cataloging images of artwork or aiding Art History professors in their research and writing projects.
 These positions give students the opportunity to work closely with their professors and to take an active part in the research being undertaken by the faculty of Providence College.

 Current Student Workers